How To Run An Awesome Workplace Book Club

 - A video conferencing tool for gatherings.

 - A common way to do calendar invites (most companies already have this).

 And in case you missed it earlier...

-Remember that your book group isn’t about the book — it’s about connection and conversation that the group builds ❤️
+Book group isn't about the book - it's about connections and conversations the group builds.❤️